IntegrierBar/FPComputerGames/Architecture.md

 ### Augment Effect

-TOOD I think it might be smart to separate these augment and augment effect, then augment class only needs an array with 1-3 augment effect // Remore this if everyone agrees with this
+TOOD I think it might be smart to separate these augment and augment effect, then augment class only needs an array with 1-3 augment effect // Remove this if everyone agrees with this

 Every individual augment effect is a class that derives of the base augment effect class. <br>
 This base class defines functions that are called whenever the augment gets equiped or unequiped.